MatejHav/havelkamatej-site/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Skills"
-subtitle = "I AM REALLY GOOD AT THE FOLLOWING TECHNICAL SKILLS"
+subtitle = "I HAVE THE FOLLOWING TECHNICAL SKILLS"

 # Showcase personal skills or business features.
 #